Understanding Structured Data Markup for Rich SEO Results in B2B eCommerce Platform

 Now that we have no doubt about the usefulness of rich search results, it remains to be seen how to perform page markup in a format that is understandable by every search engine.
 It is easiest to add the structured data using the JSON-LD format, a piece of code that you can add at the top of the page within <head>…</head> tags to annotate preexisting relevant elements such as prices, product photos and videos, reviews, and responses.

-You may ask ‘whose task is it to add the structured data using the JSON-LD format to ecommerce product pages?’
+You may ask ‘whose task is it to add the structured data using the JSON-LD format to make B2B marketplace platform more efficient?’
 This task is not for ecommerce marketers or sales, but for the developers.
 It is also important to understand that insertion of the data code is carried out by developers in such a way that it automatically affects all product pages at once (including future ones), of which there may be millions on the B2B commerce portal.

 Developers can learn more about structured data using Web.Dev and the Google specification for an ecommerce product page.
 We continue with the instruction on how to add structured data to product pages in B2B ecommerce portal based on the Virto Commerce platform.